EnricoMingo/ampl_examples/investment/README.md

 $$\sum_{i\in I} w_i x_i  \leq  C $$
 $$ x_i \in \langle 0, 1 \rangle \quad \forall i \in I$$

 Notice: if $x_i \geq 0.0$ is Real we are permitted to buy partial parts of the investments, while if $x_i \geq 0.0$ is Integer we are considering the investments to be boughtable more times.
-In the first case the BLP turns into a classical LP, in t he second case turns into a MILP (Mixed Integer Linear Program).
+In the first case the BLP turns into a classical LP, in the second case turns into a ILP (Integer Linear Program).